phalcon-kit/docs/docs/core/router.md

 ## Introduction

-In the Zemit framework, the Router component plays a role in directing incoming requests to the appropriate handlers.
+In the Phalcon Kit, the Router component plays a role in directing incoming requests to the appropriate handlers.
 It acts as a traffic director, analyzing requests and determining which parts of your application should respond.
-Zemit enhances this functionality by offering two distinct types of routers: the CLI Router and the MVC Router.
+Phalcon Kit enhances this functionality by offering two distinct types of routers: the CLI Router and the MVC Router.
 This dual-router approach ensures seamless handling of different request types, catering to the specific needs of web and command-line environments.

-Both routers implement the `\Zemit\Router\RouterInterface`, ensuring a consistent interface while allowing for their specialized behaviors.
-The Zemit Bootstrap intelligently registers the correct router based on the application's context:
+Both routers implement the `\PhalconKit\Router\RouterInterface`, ensuring a consistent interface while allowing for their specialized behaviors.
+The Phalcon Kit Bootstrap intelligently registers the correct router based on the application's context:

 - If the application is loaded via the CLI or SAPI, it utilizes the CLI Router.
 - For standard web requests, the MVC Router is employed.

-This dual-router design in Zemit ensures that your application can efficiently handle and respond to a wide range of interaction modes, whether they come from a web browser or a terminal.
+This dual-router design in Phalcon Kit ensures that your application can efficiently handle and respond to a wide range of interaction modes, whether they come from a web browser or a terminal.

 ### MVC Router